Prosecution and defense rest in murder trial of Albert Flick

 Earlier Tuesday, a DNA expert at the Maine Crime Lab testified that she matched to Dobbie’s DNA profile swabs of blood from a knife found at the scene and from the front of a blue shirt Flick had been wearing on July 15, 2018, the day Dobbie was stabbed to death.

-Dobbie was doing her laundry at a Sabattus Street laundromat in Lewiston on that day.
+Dobbie was doing her laundry at a Sabattus Street laundromat in Lewiston that day.
 Prosecutors said she was sitting on steps outside the building when Flick attacked her with a 5-inch paring knife he had bought at Walmart two days earlier.
+Cathy MacMillan said she also matched to Dobbie’s profile swabs of blood stains taken from the steps.

+The defense called two witnesses Tuesday before resting its case at about 1:30 p.m.

+A paramedic said he treated Flick at the Lewiston Police Station after he had been subdued outside the laundromat, then later complained of chest pain.

-The defense rested its case about 1:30 p.m.
-Tuesday.
-The case is expected to be handed over to the jury for deliberation Tuesday afternoon.
+The case is expected to be handed over to the jury for deliberation Wednesday after closing arguments.

+Samantha Massey, a paramedic with United Ambulance, testified Tuesday morning that when she arrived on the crime scene at 10:02 a.m.
+July 15, 2018, she saw a woman lying against the steps and a man in handcuffs on the ground.

+Rushing to the victim, Massey said Dobbie had “irregular breathing” and “very waxy” skin.
+The worst of her injuries appeared to be just below the rib cage, she said.

 -